gbraad/mscrolls-brahman/strands/doc/manual/strandmanual1.md

 1. Objects seen at a distance through a window.
 2. Objects inside transparent closed containers.
-3. Objects in the "room" when the player is inside something like a cupboard.
+3. Things in the "room" when the player is inside something like a cupboard.

-Turns out (3) is really no different than before.
-The following diagram shows the scope when the player climbs into the `open cupboard` (if that's possible).
-The other items previously in the room are no longer in the _interactive scope_, but only the _reference scope_.
+When the player is inside something that's inside something else, such as getting into the `open cupboard`, we get the following;

 ![](scope2.png)

+Now, the interactive scope is only the cupboard and what's inside.
+The `room` is not in this scope.
+However, it's possible that the `room` and possibly things in the room are in reference scope.
+Whether they are or not depends on the reactors of objects in scope.

 Some final notes about scope and containers;